-Thanks to social media—a next gen gathering place—I met Pat Lamb, one of the four founding members of Valorem Law Group, a five year old, next generation law firm based in Chicago.
+Thanks to social media—a next-gen gathering place—I met Pat Lamb, one of the four founding members of Valorem Law Group, a five-year-old, [in 2012] next-generation law firm based in Chicago.
 After reaching out to Pat with a connection request on LinkedIn, we continued to advance our business relationship with occasional communications on Twitter.
-On my last trip to Chicago, I scheduled time to meet face to face with Pat, curious to learn more about what makes his law firm “revolutionary.”
+On my last trip to Chicago, I scheduled a time to meet face to face with Pat, curious to learn more about what makes his law firm “revolutionary.”

 “We simply question everything,” he said.